nfriedly/nfriedly.com/src/documents/projects/0000-097-approximate-number.html.md

   - Open Source
 ---

-<i class="pull-right icon-4x">~</i>Converts large numbers into a more human-friendly format, similar to `ls -lh` or Stack Overflow's reputation numbers.
+<i class="pull-right fa fa-4x">~</i>Converts large numbers into a more human-friendly format, similar to `ls -lh` or Stack Overflow's reputation numbers.
 For example, 123456 becomes '123k'.

 Can be used in Node.js, in browsers, or as a command-line utility.